The Go-To Guide: Explore 22 of the Best Outdoor Playgrounds in Central Ohio

 1775 Darby Creek Drive, Galloway; 614-370-6254; metroparks.net/parks-and-trails/battelle-darby-creek

-This West Side Metro Park has several playgrounds, a 9-acre natural play area near the Indian Ridge Picnic Area with a ravine and creek access, and a foot golf course.
+This West Side Metro Park has several playgrounds and a 9-acre natural play area near the Indian Ridge Picnic Area with a ravine and creek access.
 The 7,000-plus-acre park features 14 trails, most of them multiuse.
 Visitors are also welcome to walk along and explore the Big and Little Darby creeks.
 A nature center, picnic areas, seasonal ice skating and sledding and, of course, the bison, are also features of the park.
 Fishing and hunting both are available.
 Restrooms abound.